slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'He who works with his hands is a laborer.
 He who works with his hands and his head is a craftsman.
 He who works with his hands and his head and his heart is an artist.' -- St. Francis of Assisi*

-> *'Is it better to be good at many things or great at one thing?
-To be an entrepreneur you need to know a little about a lot of things.
-To be employed, you'll do better as a specialist.
-If you pick the right specialization.'*

 > *'We value “T-shaped” people.
 That is, people who are both generalists (highly skilled at a broad set of valuable things—the top of the T) and also experts (among the best in their field within a narrow discipline—the vertical leg of the T) (...)
 An expert who is too narrow has difficulty collaborating.
 A generalist who doesn’t go deep enough in a single area ends up on the margins, not really contributing as an individual.
 Where you choose to be deep should be an area of interest to you and which the market values.' -- Valve employee book*